yatengLG/ISAT_with_segment_anything/docs/source/plugin_list.rst

         - yatengLG
         - https://github.com/yatengLG/ISAT_plugin_mask_export

-.. tip:: After installing the plugin, restart ISAT to load the plugin.
+.. tip:: Welcome everyone to recommend the plugins you've developed.
+ISAT will include them in the plugin list.

-.. danger:: Activating multiple plugins simultaneously may cause conflicts.
+         You can create a new discussion to recommend a plugin in `ISAT discussions page <https://github.com/yatengLG/ISAT_with_segment_anything/discussions>`_